dokyoonkim99/EMCA_rare_variant/dnanexus_biobin_skato/Readme.md

 Dnanexus (https://www.dnanexus.com/) is a cloud computing platform.
 This code is a wrapper around the BioBin app so that it can be run on the DNAnexus cloud platform.

+Refer the totorial here https://wiki.dnanexus.com/Developer-Tutorials/Intro-to-Building-Apps to build this source code as applet/app on DNAnexus.

 # BioBin

 ## What does this app do?